taxa-deployment/ethme-docs/docs/ens.md

 | index        | *com.twitter* |
 | *com.twitter*    | TaxaNetwork |

 If the `index` field value is unset, ETH.me will check `content hash` field value and redirect to it.
-If both index and content hash fields are unset, then it will redirect to the ENS domain's detail page.
+If `content hash` is not set as well, it will check `url` field and redirect to it.
+If all three fields index, content hash and url are unset, then it will redirect to the ENS domain's detail page.

 ## ENS Subfields Reference